pareekshitreddy/COVID-19-Literature-Insight-Unsupervised-Clustering-Topic-Analysis/README.md

 - Natural Language Processing (NLP) to parse, preprocess, and vectorize the text from each document using scispacy and Term Frequency-Inverse Document Frequency (TF-IDF)
 - Principal Component Analysis (PCA) to reduce the dimensionality of the feature vectors while preserving 95% of the original variance
 - K-Means, Spectral Clustering, and Gaussian Mixture Models (GMM) to cluster the documents based on their similarity
-- t-SNE to project the high-dimensional feature vectors to a two-dimensional space for visualization[^7^][7]
+- t-SNE to project the high-dimensional feature vectors to a two-dimensional space for visualization
 - LDA to extract the keywords and topics from each cluster[^8^][8]
-- Cosine similarity, Euclidean distance, and Jensen Shannon divergence to measure the similarity between documents and return the most similar ones based on a given query[^9^][9]
+- Cosine similarity, Euclidean distance, and Jensen Shannon divergence to measure the similarity between documents and return the most similar ones based on a given query

 ## Results